 Your GP will help you decide if the minipill is the most appropriate form of contraception for you.

 Whether you take minipills or not depends on your medical condition, and how susceptible you are to potential side effects.
 For instance, you may find that combined pills cause you unwanted effects, and opt to try using a minipill instead.
 Some minipills can be taken by women who are breastfeeding.
-Your lifestyle, particularly whether you smoke, can make a difference to which product you use too.

 Are there different side effects?